First Australians: Aboriginal and Torres Strait Islander Peoples

 The three new exhibits that were installed this year explore the stories of Norm Wilson, a patrol officer in Papua New Guinea; the dancer Madame Gertrud Bodenwieser; and Australian tennis champion Evonne Goolagong Cawley.

 Landmarks: People and Places across Australia

 The Landmarks gallery explores a broad history of Australia through stories of places and their peoples.
 The gallery considers 10 themes in Australian life, exploring how each has unfolded in particular places across the country.
 It looks at how people have engaged with landscapes, flora, fauna and technologies to develop distinctive Australian communities.
-Landmarks offers an imaginative tour of the country – the opportunity to ‘visit’ different places and to ask how, together, they create a history of Australia.
+The Landmarks gallery offers an imaginative tour of the country — the opportunity to ‘visit’ different places and to ask how, together, they create a history of Australia.

 Gallery objects de-installed and installed